shaolang/blog/content/posts/2019-11-22-genetic-algorithms-basics.md

 Based on the chromosome, the genetic algorithm will calculate the fitness of the individual, usually normalized to values between 0 and 1.
-The higher the fittness score, the better the individual is/the closer the program is to solving the problem.
+The higher the fitness score, the better the individual is/the closer the program is to solving the problem.
 Survival of the fittest, if you'd like.[^1]